done1892/Advanced-Machine-Learning-Project/README.md

 The task of image orientation consists in the prediction of the most natural angle that a human would use to take a picture.
-In this paper we propose CAOS, a new system to allow a common convolutional neural network to deal with the cyclical nature of predicting the nat- ural angle of an image.
+In this paper we propose CAOS, a new system to allow a common convolutional neural network to deal with the cyclical nature of predicting the natural angle of an image.
 The solution is not straightforward due to the periodic behavior of angles.
 The model proposed is a supervised neural network that avoids the need to previously and feature points or landmarks but uses a standard convolutional neural network with